Dam Safety Intelligence uses open source to go above and beyond

 Background

-DSI helps to monitor and manage more than 100 dams, serving energy companies, water supply authorities, irrigators, and councils.
+DSI helps monitor and manage over 100 dams, serving energy companies, water supply authorities, irrigators, and councils.
 Internationally, it monitors dams in Fiji and the Philippines and provides dam safety management services to clients in Australia, the United States, Canada, and Sweden.

 Opportunity